MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-windows-11.md

 ## Lunar calendar

 Settings related to the lunar Calendar in the task bar.

+### Type: Windows.Data.LunarCalendar Structure

 The scope of this type is per user.

-### Type: Windows.Data.LunarCalendar Structure
+### Type: Windows.Data.LunarCalendarPerDevice Structure

+This type inherits from **LunarCalendar**.

 ### Properties